This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 How to cook Salmon

-Begin by preheating the oven.
-We’re going to be using it really soon!
+Begin by preheating the oven to 400 degrees F. We’re going to be using it really soon!
 If you are using salmon with the skin on, I recommend you remove it.

 We’re pan-searing, then finishing in the oven – so don’t worry about cooking it all the way through on the stovetop.
 You’ll cook it for 2 minutes on each side, before baking in the oven for about 5-8 minutes (depending on the thickness of your salmon, and the size of each piece).